-- (a) private owners of commercial buildings pursuing off-market transactions in both primary and secondary markets; - (b) institutional investors disposing of commercial properties in order to rebalance their investment portfolios; - (c) BTB's network of contacts in real estate development and ownership, including pension funds and institutional and other owners of commercial properties that are in the process of, or are contemplating, divesting certain real estate investments as part of rebalancing their investment portfolios; - (d) to occasionally and in particular conditions, participate in the construction and development of new properties in favorable geographic markets where BTB is already present.
+- Private owners of retail buildings pursuing off-market transactions in both primary and secondary a) markets. - Institutional investors disposing of retail properties in order to rebalance their investment portfolios. b) - c) BTB's network of contacts in real estate development and ownership, including pension funds and institutional and other owners of retail properties that are in the process of, or are contemplating, divesting certain real estate investments as part of rebalancing their investment portfolios. - d) Occasionally and in particular conditions, participate in the construction and development of new properties in favorable geographic markets where BTB is already present.